alessioc17/DLB-FDG-PET-Mesoscale/README.md

 Computational pipeline for multiscale analysis of clinical heterogeneity in dementia with Lewy bodies using FDG-PET.

+This repository contains the analysis code accompanying the study and is intended to facilitate reproducibility of the reported computational analyses.

 ## Overview

 This repository contains the Python implementation used to perform the analyses described in: